Leovaldez42/IRI/README.md

 ### Prerequisites

-Make sure you have python 3.6 or higer installed on your device.
+Make sure you have python 3.6 or higher installed on your device.
 To check python version on your device type

 ```